This is a post about The Compound Effect, a very popular book by Darren Hardy, who happens to be the editor of Success Magazine.

 Systems are the key to success.
 You need a system to execute your plan.
-To create a system, take your goals, plan backwords, and break them down into bite sized chunks.
+To create a system, take your goals, plan backwards, and break them down into bite-sized chunks.
 A system is nothing more than a series of steps you will follow to achieve your goals.

 Steady pace wins the race.
 Anyone can start fast, and most people do, but you need a pace you can maintain for a sustained period of time.
 Starting out fast typically leads to burn out.

 # 15: You cannot hang out with negative people and expect to live a positive life.